 Stay warm at winter

-As the temperature drops, it is important to keep yourself warm and take particular care of your health and well being.
+As the temperature drops, it is important to keep yourself warm and take care of your health and well being.

 Age NI winter helpline

 If you need help to stay warm or if you know an older person struggling this winter, contact the Age NI Advice and Advocacy Service on 0808 808 7575.

 Looking out for neighbours